Longtime National Spelling Bee director steps down

 “Look at these kids.
 They worked so hard and they achieved so much,” Kimble said at the time.
 “I think it’s the best night ever for the bee.”

-Scripps did not provide a timetable for Kimble’s departure but said it would conduct a national search for her successor while also considering internal candidates.
+Carolyn Micheli, a senior vice president with the company who’s not part of the regular bee staff, will fill Kimble’s role on an interim basis, Scripps said.
+The company said it would conduct a national search for a new director while also considering internal candidates.

 Follow Ben Nuckols at https://twitter.com/APBenNuckols